RealArcade: First iteration of RealArcade

-On May 14, 2001, RealNetworks launched the beta version of the RealArcade service, in an attempt to diversify its core business assets.
-The service was created to capitalize on the growth of the videogame industry, and would be used as a platform to boost PC game sales, in a market dominated by console games.
+On May 14, 2001, RealNetworks launched the beta version of RealArcade in an attempt to diversify its core business assets.
+The service was created to take advantage of the growth of the video game industry and would be used as a platform to boost PC game sales in a market dominated by console games.
 Games were set to be priced between $10 and $20.
-RealNetworks was not the first company to do so, as Shockwave.com had started selling games the week before.
-RealArcade was set to launch with 120 games.
-By October, there were now 170 games available.
-An e-commerce version (RealArcade Gold) was released at the time, with subscribers receiving a $100 credit with the purchase of several games.
-The rental section, which was added at the time, had eleven titles available, and planned to add three or four new titles per month.
-It also predicted a potential European user base of 30 million.
+RealNetworks was not the first company to do so, as Shockwave.com had started selling games using a similar model the week before.

+RealArcade was set to launch with 120 games; by October 2001, there were 170 games available.
+An e-commerce version, RealArcade Gold, was released on October 10, 2001, with subscribers receiving a $100 credit towards purchases made on the platform.
+RealArcade Gold also launched with a video game rental service.
+On launch, eleven titles were available, with plans to add three to four new titles per month.
+The company predicted a potential European user base of approximately 30 million users, which was the same amount of users RealPlayer had.

 On March 1, 2002, StarHub Internet became the first ISP in Singapore to distribute the service.

-On March 20, 2002, six new language editions of RealArcade's website launched, in French, Italian, German, Dutch, Spanish and Portuguese.
-The move was to increase its international user base.
-At the time, the program had been downloaded 4.5 million times, with a grand total of 15 million game downloads and 450,000 purchases.
-The company had teamed up with Telstra, StarHub, Tiscali and Rede Brasil Sul to distribute its games either using their portals or using CDs.
+On March 20, 2002, six new language editions of RealArcade's website launched in a move to increase its international user base: French, Italian, German, Dutch, Spanish and Portuguese.
+At the time, the program had been downloaded 4.5 million times, with a total of 15 million game downloads and 450,000 purchases.
+The company had partnered with Telstra, StarHub, Tiscali and Rede Brasil Sul to distribute its games, either through their online portals or physically on CDs.

 RealONE Arcade

-On July 1, 2002, coinciding with the rebrand of RealPlayer to RealONE Player, RealArcade was renamed RealONE Arcade and added the Game Pass service In October, it inked an agreement with Vivendi Universal's Flipside, enabling access of its competitive games for its user base.
-An agreement with Sega followed in November 2002 to provide ten emulated Sega Genesis games for download.
-The games were made available in January 2003, while the Sega game catalog increased during 2003, with the addition of new titles.
-The service launched the RealOne Arcade Game Developer Showdown in March 2003, with the winner receiving both the game on RealOne Arcade and a prize of $100,000, with a prize of $25,000 for the two runners-up.
-The winning title was Jammed Again!.
+On July 1, 2002, coinciding with the rebrand of RealPlayer to RealONE Player, RealArcade was renamed RealONE Arcade, and the Game Pass service was added.
+In October, it entered an agreement with Vivendi Universal's Flipside unit, enabling access to Flipside's games for RealONE Arcade subscribers.
+A similar agreement with Sega followed in November 2002 to provide ten emulated Sega Genesis games for download, were made available in January 2003.
+The Sega game catalog increased during 2003 with the addition of new titles.
+The service launched the RealOne Arcade Game Developer Showdown in March 2003, with the winner receiving both the opportunity to release the game on RealOne Arcade and a prize of $100,000, and a prize of $25,000 for the two runners-up.
+The winning title was Jammed Again!

 The success of RealOne Arcade in 2003 led to profits for shareware game developers such as PopCap Games and GarageGames.
 Revenue of RealNetworks' games unit skyrocketed in the third quarter of the year.